 During the Civil War, Jacobs and her daughter, Louisa, worked with the New England Freedman’s Aid society, which supported her effort to travel to Virginia to provide emergency health care and establish a school for black children.

 While living in Boston, Jacobs joined the New England women’s club movement and supported herself by running a boarding house for Harvard students and faculty.
-She and Louisa later moved to Washington, D.C., where she died in 1897.
-She was buried in Mount Auburn Cemetery in Cambridge.
+She and Louisa later moved to Washington, D.C., where she died on March 7, 1897.
+She was 84 at the time of her death.